Shearwater V, A Rosborough 246

 Joan photographed the process as we made our modernization decisions and installed the new systems.
 Her photography brought the project to life.

 Our first task, prior to pickup, was to purchase a new trailer.
 The previous owner provided an older storage trailer that was capable of shorter local trips but was not really ideal for longer highway transport.
-We shopped several trailer builders and decided on Rocket Marine because they were close and could hopefully meet our pickup dates.
+We shopped several trailer builders and decided on Rocket Marine because they were close and could meet our pickup dates.

 The trailer project was a challenge.
 Even with the previous owner’s generous act of delivering the old trailer from Naples to Ft.
 Myers where Rocket is located, they had trouble adjusting the new trailer to the dimensions of the Rosborough.
 Joan’s tact eventually saved the day and we picked up our new salt water ready $10,050 trailer.